elexx/Swazam/README.txt

 *) Please copy the mp3 snippets for the client's search to Swazam/Testsuite/data/Client/*.mp3

 *) In terminal: change to Swazam/Testsuite and execute ./test.sh
 The TestSuite starts 5 peers, the server and a client and adds mp3s to the peers directories.
+The TestSuite will perform several checks beforehand and print messages if any preconditions are not met.

 *) The TestSuite halts after executing all automatic tests.
-For further testing, you can now manually start the Client GUI by changing to Swazam/Client and executing: java -jar target/client-0.0.1.jar 0 g
+For further testing, you can now manually start the Client GUI by changing to Swazam/Client and executing: java -jar target/client-0.0.1.jar

-You can also manually test using the Client's command line by executing: java -jar target/client-0.0.1.jar 0 c
+You can also manually test using the Client's command line by executing: java -jar target/client-0.0.1.jar
 Just follow the command line output (use credentials below).